The-Compiler/cfps/2019-04-24-Europython.md

 This talk will give the audience a short introduction to pytest and explain how to test Python/Qt code using the pytest-qt plugin.
 It will also take a quick look at other useful pytest plugins which can be combined with pytest-qt.

+Basic knowledge of Python and asynchronous GUI programming concepts is required.
+Related Qt concepts will be explained briefly in the talk.

 ### Abstract (short version)